weqeqq/wqfile/README.md

-# file-cpp: Simple and Safe C++ File I/O
+# wqfile: Simple and Safe C++ File I/O

-`file-cpp` is a single-header C++ library that provides a set of convenient functions for simple and safe file I/O operations.
+`wqfile` is a single-header C++ library that provides a set of convenient functions for simple and safe file I/O operations.
 It aims to simplify common file operations like reading and writing entire files, while ensuring robustness through an exception-based error handling mechanism.
 The API is designed to be clean and modern, using callable function objects for its core functionalities.

 ## Features